 Methodology: Expand recruitment efforts to increase diversity of child welfare resource parents.
 As stated previously, Macon DSS employs two full-time staff who can translate and interpret information for our Hispanic and Latino customers.
 As Hispanic and Latino citizens comprise 6.8% (as of July 2016) of Macon County's population, the agency recognizes the need for staff that can assist their child welfare colleagues in working with families whose primary language is Spanish as well as additional Spanish speaking resource families.
-As of this current plan, Macon County DSS has one resource family in which Spanish is the mother's primary language with English as a secondary language and English is the father's primary language and he is proficient in speaking Spanish.
+As of this current plan, Macon County DSS has one resource family in which Spanish is the mother's primary language and he is proficient in speaking Spanish.
 Macon County DSS also contracts with a former foster parent / current adoptive parent whose primary language is Spanish to assist our foster care staff in supervising family/sibling visitations.